 Any changes can be made to staffing requests that have a status of "New" - in other words they have not yet been requested.

-To reduce demand for an existing staffed allocation or for a request that is In Progress, simply edit the existing allocation and make your change and click Submit Request.
+To reduce demand for an existing staffed allocation, simply edit the existing allocation and make your change and click Submit Request.
 (Future releases will include the ability to make changes to multiple allocations at once.)

 The excess capacity is returned to the resource pool.